Hope or hype? The success of the Hope Now Alliance

 The Hope Now portal

 Hope Now's LoanPort is a website that puts all the program's resources into one place.
 If you need help with your mortgage, you can find a free financial, credit or mortgage counselor in your area.
 The site cautions desperate homeowners not to fall for modification scams.
 Counseling obtained through the site is always free.
 You can request help directly through your mortgage lender; the site provides links and phone numbers.
 There is an online mortgage help intake form that you can complete and submit to request a modification from your lender.
 There are lists of Hope Now events that you can attend to get help.
 There is a directory of participating lenders' websites.
 There is also a self-assessment that you can complete to see if you qualify for a HAMP modification.
 Desperate and in a hurry?
-Call the Hope Hotline at 888-995-HOPE.
+Call the Hope Hotline at.
 Some homeowners have managed to save their homes just a few days before the foreclosure sale and get their mortgages modified.

 LoanPort also offers tips for those who want to apply for a mortgage modification; for example, how do you calculate your gross income if you are self-employed?
 You can also find interesting data and reports.

 Hope Now does not have any authority to modify your mortgage or force your lender to modify it.
 The alliance does recognize, however, that it is often in the best interest of everyone involved to preserve homeownership when possible.
 The following list of lenders are participating in the program.